 The Student Success Office (SSO) is available to all students to help you succeed.
 They believe success looks different to everyone and there isn’t one right answer.
 They want you to be successful at Waterloo and are here to help you find your way.
 They offer a number of workshops on topics including study skills, writing skills and research skills.
-Or, you can schedule an appointment with a Success Coach to set goals and develop academic and life skills.
+Or, you can schedule an appointment with a Peer Success Coach.

 Illness or incapacity

 If you become ill or otherwise incapacitated to the extent that you miss classes and/or can’t complete assignments, notify your undergraduate officer and course instructors in writing along with a Verification of Illness form.

 Learn about what to do when you become ill or otherwise incapacitated during the examination period.

 A petition is a request by a student seeking exception to or relief from normal faculty or university rules and regulations.
 Typical examples include, but are not limited to, adding or dropping a course after the deadline, removing a Withdrew (WD) or Withdrew/Failure (WF) grade for a late drop, increased or reduced course load and reconsideration of an end of term academic standing decision.